Ultimate Guide To Amateur Blogging – No Experience Needed

-What is a keyword you ask?
+What is the keyword you ask?

 Well, these are the words that your ideal readers are searching for on the search engines, and in order to be found, you must be able to target the right keywords so that you can be ranked and seen on google searches.

-In order to do this, you will login to Keysearch.co and do the following:
+To do this, you will login to Keysearch.co and do the following:

 1. Click on “competitive analysis”